Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Pressing Ctrl launches the app dashboard in its current context.
 3. Automatic help system for discovering an activity-handler's user-input map
 Pressing Ctrl-H within any activity-handler context presents its user-input map.

-## Designing an app's dashboard
-An app's dashboard describes its gross level temporal interface.
-Since it is a gross level temporal interface with low intensity interactions
-it is implemented using a keyboard selectable set of onscreen options.
-It has 2 parts.
-1. A start-up dashboard that defines available user options
-when the app is first launched or when there are no activity-handlers active.
-2. An activity-specific dashboard that defines available user options
-within the context of an activity.
-## Designing an activity-handler
-An activity-handler within an app describes its fine-grained temporal interface.
-Since it has high-intensity interactions,
-it is implemented using direct-mapped keyboard or mouse input.
-Since these maps have to be remembered by the user,
-they can be discovered within any operational context by pressing Ctrl-H.
-This is a feature provided by the toolkit.
-Each activity handler has access to the entire screen
-and exclusive control over user-input while it is loaded.
-A user activity is defined as a set of possible "user intents",
-which is an input gesture that expresses intent to do something.
-Each user-intent has an associated "intent-handler",
-that performs the action intended by the user.
-An activity-handler therefore contains a set of intent-handlers.
-### User input handling: The keyboard-map and mouse-map
-An input gesture can be a mouse move or click or a keyboard key-press or release.
-An activity-handler has mapping functions for key-down, key-up, mouse-move and a mouse-click.
-Through these maps, user input gestures are associated with intent-handlers.
-### The activity-handler's display: State display and partial display updates
-An activity-handler always has a current display state and a function to display it.
-This function is always called by the SessionManager.
-This state is displayed when the activity-handler is first loaded into the app
-or if the apps gets switched out and back in by the OS.
-An activity-handler's state display can also be initiated by one of its intent-handlers.

-An activity-handler's display may also be updated partially by an intent-handler.
-The intent-handler specifies a rectanguler sub-area of the screen
-in an update request to the SessionManager
-then draws the area when the request's execution is signalled by the SessionManager.
-Partial display updates are more efficient
-but require more book-keeping by the intent-handler.

-wxWidgets provides a library of graphic drawing functions
-and the activity-handler stores display parameters such as screen dimensions and fonts.
-### Engage and Disengage from the SessionManager
-An activity-handler may initialize itself when it is engaged by the SessionManager
-via its engage() function
-or wind itself up when it is disengaged by the SessionManager via its disengage() function
-### Serialization
-An activity-handler must serialize it's state to/from a file
-when told to do so by the SessionManager via a serialize() function.
-### Intent-Handlers
-An intent-handler is a single function that operates in 2 phases.
-1. It is called in "NOTIFY" phase by a user-input-map to initiate intent handling.
-In this phase it performs any of it's own actions and then does one of two things:
-a.
-It initiates a partial display udpate request to the SessionManager
-specifying a rectangular area of the screen it will update.
-b.
-It updates the activity-handler's data state
-and initiates a full-screen display-state request to the SessionManager.
-2. It is called in "EXECUTE" phase by the SessionManager
-if it made a partial display update request.
-In this phase it draws to the update area it had requested.
-### An activity-handler's activity specific data
-An activity-handler typically has some activity specific data that it manipulates.
-Data structures for this activity-specific data are designed
-and stored in an ActivityHandlerExtension structure.
-The base ActivityHandler struct contains a ptr to a union of ActivityHandlerExtension structs.
-A specific ActivityHandler defines their own ActivityHandlerExtension struct
-and adds it to this union.
-Since the base ActivityHandler struct is passed to the intent-handler functions
-All intent-handlers of an activity-handler can access activity-specific data through it.

 ## EngageUI Illustrations
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)